SANJAYBAIRI8686/AI-Tools-Hub/README.md

 # AI Tools Hub

 A modern, responsive website listing the best AI tools, inspired by Aixploria.
-Built with React, featuring a beautiful animated background, category filters, and a huge collection of AI tools for text, image, video, audio, code, and productivity.
+Built with React, with category filters, and a huge collection of AI tools for text, image, video, audio, code, and productivity.

 ## Features
 - 🚀 Modern, clean, and responsive UI